 Closeup of a white fax machine against a turquoise background, with a hand lifting a page out of it

-Use our template letter to send free faxes online.
-It’s like an email they can’t delete.
+Use our template to send faxes online (no machine required).
+It’s like an email they can’t delete!

 closeup of colourful DoNoHarm BC postcards featuring slogans like Clean the Air and Be Kind: Protect the Vulnerable

-Send our printable postcards (after the postal strike) – mail to MLAs and Ministers is free!
+Send our printable postcards (or any card on hand) – mail to MLAs and Ministers is free!

 BC's Parliament Building on a sunny day with a clear blue sky